tigerbeetle/tigerbeetle/docs/operating/deploying/README.md

   suggested naming schema is `${CLUSTER_ID}_${REPLICA_INDEX}.tigerbeetle`.
 * `--addresses` specify IP addresses of all the replicas in the cluster. **The order of addresses must correspond to the order of replicas**.
-In particular,  the `--addresses` argument must be the same for all replicas and all clients.
+In particular,  the `--addresses` argument must be the same for all replicas and all clients, and the address at the replica index must correspond to replica's own address.

 Production deployment differs in three aspects (see [Cluster Recommendations](../cluster.md)):